Compare ETS

 - If the TNAC is above 1,096 million, 24% of its volume is withdrawn from future auctions and placed into the MSR over a period of 12 months.

-CANCELLATIONS: From 2023, allowances in the MSR above a certain threshold are cancelled annually.
+Invalidation: From 2023, allowances in the MSR above a certain threshold are invalidated annually.
 In 2023, the applicable threshold was the 2022 auction volume.
-From 2024, the applicable threshold is fixed at 400 million.
+From 2024 onward, the applicable threshold is fixed at 400 million allowances.

 Other Information